 An earthquake has a significant lateral force.
 Seismic designing counteracts these forces in both horizontal and vertical structural systems.
 Diaphragms are integral to horizontal structures – such as floors of a building or roof.
 Engineers design each diaphragm on its own deck and strengthen it horizontally so it can distribute sideways forces with vertical structure parts.

 With vertical structures, engineers have several approaches.
 Braced frames are often used in building walls.
 Braced frames rely on trusses for resisting sideways motion.
-Cross-bracing is a technique that uses two diagonal members in an X-shape to build wall trusses and it is a popular technique.
+Cross-bracing is a technique that uses two diagonal members in an X-shape to build wall trusses and it is a popular technique to build earthquake resistant structures.

 Seismic Engineering is a very complex and constantly evolving.
 Seismic structural assessment is a powerful tool in Earthquake Engineering that uses detailed modeling of the structure in conjunction with structural analysis to get a better understanding of the building’s resistance.
 Retrofitting older structures with enhanced designs or materials is as important as rebuilding new structures from scratch.
 The ultimate goal of Earthquake Civil Engineering is to save lives so that the buildings don’t collapse and allow inhabitants to escape in a timely manner.